a

 Almost without exception, the gross leasable area of a tenant’s space is larger than the actual physical measurements of the space.

-I’ve seen tenants do drawings of their floorplans to see how their company is going to fit into a space.
-And they are often surprised.
+I’ve seen tenants do drawings of their floorplans to see how their company is going to fit into a space, and they get surprised.

 When you are budgeting for your new office space, be sure to take into account the difference between the gross leasable area of your space and the net rentable area.